horizontalsystems/blockchain-crypto-guides/token_guides/ethereum.md

 - Anyone without the need for permission can use the Ethereum platform to host a decentralized service.
 It can be an online store, a crowdfunding campaign, a game etc.

-- The services running on Ethereum are accessible anywhere in the world and are permanent.
+- The services running on Ethereum are permanent and accessible to anyone anywhere in the world.
 For as long there is at least one Ethereum network server (also known as node) the service will remain operational and accessible to the public.
+The page here shows the number of [nodes online](https://ethernodes.org) at any give moment.

-- The services that operate on Ethereum are transparent in their operations.
-Anyone can lookup a service operating on Ethereum blockchain and verify that it works as expected as well as the full history of everything that took place on it.
+- The services operating on Ethereum are transparent.
+Anyone can lookup any service and verify that it works as expected as well as the full history of everything that took place on it.

-- Keeping min mind that anyone can operate an Ethereum node, censoring such a network is extremely difficult.
+- Keeping in mind that anyone can operate an Ethereum node, censoring such a network is extremely difficult.
 Blocking a service running on Ethereum is considerably more difficult than blocking a website.

 So, Ethereum platform is well suited for any type of service where reliability and transparency is critical.